robert-chiniquy/kami.github.com/_source/_posts/2013-06-19-work-visa-and-moving-from-the-us-back-to-your-home-country.md

 ### Resignation Letter

-In California you are employed at will which in the layman's terms means you can pretty much leave and company can fire you anytime they want.
+In California you are employed at will which in the layman's terms means that either you or your employer can terminate the employment relationship at any time, with or without reason (exceptions include discriminatory and a couple of other reasons).

 Common practice when quitting your job is to give around 2 week notice to your employer.
 In a special case like this you need to figure a lot of things out